maxbok/me/_posts/en/2012-01-01-hexasound.md

 ---

 Conception and implementation of HexASound, a brand new keyboard layout especially crafted for multi-touch screens<br />
-Sound generation and effects with CoreAudio
+Sound generation and effects with CoreAudio in C